Aziz-Ru/CSE-Degree/Docker/Readme.md

 # Docker

+Docker is an open-source platform that enables developers to automate the deployment, scaling, and management of applications in lightweight, portable containers.

 A container image is a standardized package that includes all of the files, binaries, libraries, and configurations to run a container.

 1. Images are immutable.
 Once an image is created, it can't be modified.
 You can only make a new image or add changes on top of it.